The Stronger (opera)

 The Stronger is an opera in one act by composer Hugo Weisgall.
-The English language libretto by Richard Henry Hart is based on August Strindberg's 1889 play of the same name.
-It premiered at the White Barn Theatre in Westport, Connecticut on August 9, 1952 and was dedicated to that theatre's founder, the actress Lucille Lortel.
+The English-language libretto by Richard Hart is based on August Strindberg's 1889 play of the same name.
+It premiered at the White Barn Theatre in Westport, Connecticut, on August 9, 1952 and was dedicated to that theatre's founder, the actress Lucille Lortel.

 About the opera

 The Stronger is an approximately 25 minute staged duodrama that is in many respects a monologue with one singing role, Estelle (coloratura soprano), and one silent role, Lisa.
 The opera takes place at a bar on Christmas Eve.
 The two women meet at the establishment and Estelle talks to her friend Lisa about her family.
 In the course of the conversation Estelle informs Lisa that she knows that Lisa is in love with her husband Harold.
 As Estelle leaves the bar she comes to the conclusion that she, Estelle, is the stronger of the two women.
 But is she?
-Weisgall said of the opera: "From the first I regarded this piece as an experiment, a kind of operatic exercise.
+Weisgall said of the opera:

+From the first I regarded this piece as an experiment, a kind of operatic exercise.
 My primary task was to find ways to translate Strindberg’s psychological monodrama, with its rapid, constantly changing moods and its almost total lack of sustained moments, into musical terms.
 The chief problem was that the music had to function alternately as background and foreground—at times pure atmosphere, then shifting between characterizing the protagonist, Estelle, and picturing the physical movements of the wordless Lisa.
 Also I sought somehow to balance the two roles more equally.
-Rather than conform to the traditional theatrical interpretation in which “the star” plays the silent role and comes out on top, I tried to leave open the question as to which of the two women is really “the stronger."
+Rather than conform to the traditional theatrical interpretation in which “the star” plays the silent role and comes out on top, I tried to leave open the question as to which of the two women is really “the stronger.